Würzburg radar: Operational models

 Several versions of the basic Würzburg system were deployed over the course of the war.
 The first, Würzburg A, was operated manually and required the operators to pinpoint the target by maintaining a maximum signal on their oscilloscope display.
 Since the signal strength changed on its own for various reasons as well as being on or off target, this was inaccurate and generally required the use of a searchlight to spot the target once the radar had settled on an approximate position.
 Nevertheless, one of the first Würzburgs in service directly assisted in the shooting-down of an aircraft in May 1940 by orally relaying commands to a flak unit.
 An experimental Würzburg B added an infra-red detector for fine tuning, but in general these devices proved to be unusable and production was discontinued.

 Würzburg C featured lobe switching to improve aiming accuracy.
-It sent the signal out of one of two slightly off-center antennas in the middle of the reflector, with the signal being switched rapidly between the dipoles.
+It sent the signal out of one of two dipole antennas placed slightly on either side of the centreline of the parabolic reflector.
+The signal was switched rapidly between the two dipoles, sending the signal slightly to one side of the line of sight or the other.
 After slightly delaying the signal from one of the dipoles, the returns were sent to an oscilloscope display.
-The result appeared as two closely separated blips which the operator attempted to keep at the same height on the display.
-This system offered much faster feedback on changes in the target position.
-Changes in signal strength, due to changes in the reflection of the target, affected both lobes equally, eliminating common reading errors.
+The result appeared as two closely separated blips which the operator attempted to keep at the same height on the display by turning the antenna towards the shorter blip.
+This system offered much faster feedback on changes in the target position and operators could achieve accuracy on the order of a degree.
+Changes in signal strength, due to changes in the reflection of the target, affected both lobes equally, eliminating common-mode reading errors.
 An almost identical system was used in the United States's first gun-laying radar, the SCR-268.